 There are three things that will help you homeschool successfully!

 Click this link to read an article explaining how books are beneficial to homeschoolers.
 The truth is that books are great for everybody!
 But for homeschoolers, books are a fantastic resource that are necessary for teaching and learning to occur.
 There are many reasons to make use of great literature, nature guides, picture books, books of poetry, and even instruction manuals, cookbooks, and other kinds of books we don’t typically think about using as part of our homeschools.

 Second, you need to give your children plenty of hands-on experiences.

 Click this link to read our article with more information about how to include hands-on experiences in your homeschool.
 It’s really not as hard as you might think!
 There are many ways to travel, create, and work as part of your homeschool.
 You’ll find ideas and inspiration for ways to make your homeschool hands-on as a way of making homeschooling more fun but also of making it more real-life and more memorable.
 After all, we all tend to learn more when we’re enjoying what we’re doing!

 Click this link to go to our article about making use of technology in your homeschool.
-(You’ll also find information about our giveaway!
-We are so excited that Inseego is giving away TEN mobile MiFi units!
-Three of the winners will get the unit and a free year of service!)
 In our article, you’ll find information about making use of online curriculum and technology to supplement your homeschool.
 Or you may choose to use a completely online curriculum.
 You’ll learn more about using technology to learn more about the world and to virtually go places you may never be able to otherwise go.
 You’ll find information about using technology for planning travel, learning more about plants and animals in your community, and more!